San Marcos Growers LogoSan Marcos Growers

 Phormium 'Golden Ray' (Golden Ray New Zealand Flax) - Upright to semi-arching flax to 4 to 5 feet tall with leaves that have a broad mid green central band surrounded with creamy yellow stripes and a fine orange-red to dark pink edge.
 Plant in full sun to light shade.
 Can tolerate fairly dry conditions (Coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 This cultivar is reported by Lindale Nursery in New Zealand to be a sport of 'Gold Spike'.
 We started growing this plant in 2006 and it looks to be a stable culitvar.

-This information about Phormium 'Golden Ray' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Phormium 'Golden Ray' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]